-Code Review questions are created to test the candidates based on real-world problems, where the code is written by someone else.
+Code Review questions are created to test the candidates based on real-world problems where the code is written by someone else.
 The candidate will be asked to provide feedback on it.
-This type of question is given to senior-level candidates to test their existing industry experience, such as managers, mentors or simply contributing members of a high-performing team.
-In this article, we will dive into how you can create your own Code Review Question.
+This type of question is given to senior-level candidates to test their existing industry experience, such as managers, mentors, or simply contributing members of a high-performing team.
+This article will dive into how you can create your own Code Review Question.

-You can watch this clip to learn about how you can create Code Review questions in HackerRank.
+You can watch this clip to learn how to create Code Review questions in HackerRank.
 Alternatively, you can also read along and follow the steps mentioned below to create Code Review questions from your account.

 - Create a new test or open an existing test